Autism Spectrum Disorders

 What tests are used to diagnose autism spectrum disorders?

 Children are screened for autism during their "well child" exam with a primary care physician.
 During the exam, the doctor will ask about your child's social, verbal and emotional development.
-If your child's primary care provider thinks there may be an issue, you may be referred to a doctor specialized in child development, like those at Children's Hospital Colorado's Child Development Unit for a more in-depth evaluation.
+If your child's primary care provider thinks there may be an issue, you may be referred to a doctor specialized in child development, like those at Children's Hospital Colorado's Developmental Pediatrics Program for a more in-depth evaluation.

 What should you expect from a diagnostic evaluation?